Naturbeads – biodegradable cellulose microparticles to replace plastic microbeads

 Sustainable science meets sustainable engineering

-Back in 2011, Janet Scott, Professor of Sustainable Chemistry, and Davide Mattia, Professor of Chemical Engineering, University of Bath, started developing a new concept to replace plastic microbeads using cellulose.
+Back in 2011, the late Janet Scott, Professor of Sustainable Chemistry, and Davide Mattia, Professor of Chemical Engineering, University of Bath, started developing a new concept to replace plastic microbeads using cellulose.
 The idea was born while they worked on a TSB Innovation Grant to develop metal-free carbon particles, and it was solidified through their involvement with the Centre for Sustainable and Circular Technologies (CSCT).

 “Cellulose is what plants are made of.
 It’s an incredibly abundant, natural material.
 It’s renewable and biodegradable, and it isn’t fossil-fuel derived.
 However, it is also a very stable material – which is a good thing as, otherwise, trees would melt away every time it rained, but a huge challenge when it comes to dissolving it to process it”, says Davide.